prpole/dissertation/chapter2/main.md

 universalism that takes the species concept as the basis for human history and as the starting point in the struggle for freedom.
 It requires an understanding of anthropogenic planetary change based on this species history.
-But in developing such a species history, we risk backsliding into the essentialisms of the past, and thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and exploitation.
+But in developing such a species history, we risk backsliding into essentialisms, and thus a concerted effort must be made to differentiate a natural-scientific universal of collective survival from the universals of the past that have long been used to justify programs of domination and exploitation.